What Are the Consequences of Serving an Invalid Party Wall Notice?

 If you’re planning building works in England or Wales that involve excavating near or constructing on the boundary line between two properties, you have a legal duty and responsibility to serve a Party Wall Notice upon the neighbouring adjoining owner(s).

 In line with the requirements stipulated in the Party Wall etc. Act 1996, this notice initiates the formal party wall agreement between neighbours.
 The purpose of a Party Wall Notice is to notify them of your proposed and planned work, including enough information that the adjoining owner(s) can make an informed decision in response.
+Ensuring compliance with property obligations often requires a thorough understanding of associated legal and financial considerations, which can vary depending on the nature of the works.

 However, things can go wrong if the Party Wall notice is invalid or has errors, or if they are not served in accordance with the provisions of Party Wall legislation.
 Serving an improper notice not only slows down the building process, but rectifying any errors requires additional resources and time, and has a cost implication.
 This is why we, at Tim Greenwood & Associates, would recommend that any Party Wall notices be served formally by accredited, experienced Party Wall surveyors who are familiar with relevant legislation, conditions, and your individual circumstances.
+As part of our broader building surveys services, we ensure your Party Wall Notice is fully compliant, helping you avoid unnecessary delays and disputes.

 At Tim Greenwood & Associates, our expert chartered building surveyors can help clients deal with the fallout from invalid party wall notices.
 We understand the importance of ensuring any notices are issued legally and lawfully and can offer building owners undertaking structural works initial advice on what notices are required to ensure that all obligations are communicated ahead of time.